 Ophthalmology is not like other specialties, as it has two sets of codes to choose from for ophthalmology billing.
 Your medical biller may confuse while choosing any one of these two sets of codes.
 To choose the correct code your biller must check payer rules, medical necessity requirements, the exam elements performed by you, and the reimbursement rates for the medical codes you are considering.

-As a practice owner ensures the below things to reduce denials and get paid at first attempt:
+As a practice owner ensures the below things to reduce denials and get paid at the first attempt:

 - Diagnosis code(s): Eye codes are more limited as to what diagnosis meets medical necessity, and the exact codes can vary by payer.
 However, E/M codes don’t share those similar limitations.